Hexagon-Midis/The-Helper-1.3.58/README.md

 You can find THSE at: N/A Deleted by me

-# Using The Helper
+# Using The Helper (Download)

-To use The Helper go to Releases on the side and Download the 7Z File Provided
+To use (download) The Helper, click the green "Code" Button and then click "Download ZIP"

-# Oops!

-I messed up and now "TheHelper1.3.57" is named "TheHelper1.3.57" Forever until I find a way to rename it, I'll use 7Z Files for now...

 # Copyright © Hexagon Midis 2020